enspirit/bmg-website/src/content/docs/reference/Operations/minus.md

 The set difference of two relations.
 The result contains those tuples that are in `left` but not in `right`.

-The result's header is identical with that of the inputs'.
+The result's heading is identical with that of the inputs'.

 ### Requirements

-The headers of the two relations must be identical.
+The headings of the two relations must be identical.

 ### Example